PEW NEWS

 RP.
 Thank you

-This week we are remembering the Treasurers of the churches in the Rivers Partnership.
-It would be good to have contribution from anyone in the benefice, so please email (fivebees2000@yahoo.com) your suggestions for thankyou’s for your villages
+This week we are remembering all the people who give their time to be Members of our PCC’s for the churches of the Rivers Partnership.
+It would be good to have contribution from anyone in the benefice, so please email your suggestions for thankyou’s for your villages

 T. Thorganby Coffee Drop in